 The unrivaled shooting champion of Greece, Korakaki represented Greece at the 2016 Summer Olympics, winning a gold medal in the 25m pistol and a bronze medal in the 10m air pistol.

-She won the first gold medal former country since Greece had hosted the Olympics back in 2004.
+She won the first gold medal for her country since Greece had hosted the Olympics back in 2004.

-At the age of twenty, and in her maiden Olympic campaign, she became the first Greek woman to win two Olympic medals in the same competition, and the first Greek athlete of any kind since 1912.
+At the age of twenty, and in her maiden Olympic campaign, she became the first Greek woman to win two Olympic medals in the same competition, and the first Greek athlete of any kind to do so since 1912.

 Despoina Petousi, a Greek software engineer working in Germany, won the prestigious “Bertha Benz Prize” for 2018.
 The prize is aimed specifically at young female doctorate-level engineers who have created ideas or products of great value to society as a result of their dissertation.

-Petousi, from the Technical University of Berlin, says her research work focuses on devices which will make it possible for everyone to have high-speed internet.
+Petousi, from the Technical University of Berlin, says her research work focuses on devices that will make it possible for everyone to have high-speed internet.